Deep variational free energy prediction of dense hydrogen solid at 1200K: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this work, we observe evidence of a direct transition from atomic liquid to molecular crystal within a temperature regime believed to be relevant to the liquid-liquid transition in the dense hydrogen system.
-This finding arises from a variational free energy calculation with many-body precision.
-Moreover, our results demonstrate that using many-body precision energy, the flow model can transform the structureless liquid state of the base proton distribution into a solid-state solution.
+This finding arises from a variational free energy calculation with many-body precision, demonstrating that the flow model is capable of transforming the structureless liquid state of the base proton distribution into a solid-state solution using many-body precision energy.
 However, since the simulation is performed with a finite box containing 32 hydrogen atoms, finite-size effects may bias both the existence and the structure of the discovered solid states.
 Nevertheless, this finding aligns with recent discoveries of a possible solid-state phase in similar temperature and pressure regimes obtained through different computational methods and much larger simulation cells~\cite{niu2023stable, goswami2024high}, although with different detailed characterizations of the solid-state phase.
-Collectively, these works suggest that the liquid to solid transition may ocurr at a higher temperature than previously believed.
+Collectively, these works suggest that the liquid to solid transition may occur at a higher temperature than previously believed, and having precise many body energy beyond DFT is crucial for stabilizing the solid at high temperature.
 Replacing the expensive wavefunction model with a cheaper yet accurate machine learning force field could allow larger scale calculations, potentially bypassing some of the limitations of this study.
 Furthermore, nuclear quantum effects can be incorporated into the calculation by generalizing the proton distribution to a variational density matrix, using the neural canonical transformation approach~\cite{SciPostPhys.14.6.154, Zhang2024Neural}.